elastufka/stix_im_binder/README.md

 - 2D histograms of STIX and AIA flare locations
 - Comparison of STIX and AIA flare locations
-- Comparison of CLEAN, Forward Fit, and Expectation Maxization flare locations with Back Projection
+- Comparison of CLEAN, Forward Fit, and Expectation Maximization flare locations with Back Projection